UrbanApps/UAObfuscatedString/README.md

 but there are many places where it makes sense to hide your strings from extractors.

     NSString *identifier = Obfuscate.c.o.m.dot.u.r.b.a.n.a.p.p.s.dot.e.x.a.m.p.l.e;

+## "I" on Mac OS X

+The OS X 10.11 SDK includes a macro already that is defined under `I`, so this character has an underscore in UAObfuscatedString when compiled for Mac. iOS-only compilation can still use `I`.

+    - (instancetype)_I;

 ## Performance